 I’ve just had an experience that I’m convinced God had a hand in, so I listened with my heart again and followed what He wanted me to do: For the past few weeks I’ve had this overwhelming urge to paint trees.
 I dreamt of it Saturday night and it was all I could think about on Sunday.
 Sunday evening, I opened Mercy Hill’s Vimeo page and selected a sermon at random from 4 years ago.
 My plan was to paint while listening to the sermon.

 In the opening shot of the video I was shocked to see the lead pastor was standing in front of a an image of a tree!
 The words next to it read, “To Be a Tree.”
 He was preaching a series on Galatians 5, where we learn about the Fruit of the Spirit.
 The series was called “To Be a Tree” because he wanted to make sure we understood that it is out of a Spirit tree that Spirit fruit is produced.
-It is only through the Spirit of God in us that we are able to experience the fruit of the spirit.
-I didn’t need any more signs…it was time to start painting a tree!
+It is only through the Spirit of God in us that we are able to experience the fruit of the Spirit.
+I didn’t need any more prompts…it was time to start painting a tree!

 I don’t know God’s exact plan for me, but I have a feeling that through Village Church Belfast, He’ll continue pointing me in the right direction, and to a place where I finally have the same sense of belonging, connection with Him, and fellowship with a community that I feel each time I visit Mercy Hill.
 I considered waiting to post my story until after I’ve attended Village Church Belfast for the first time this Sunday, but God’s direction has been so clear through this process that I’m going to trust He knows what He’s doing.
-I’m choosing to step out and live by faith and in doing so, I'm learning to trust and apply God’s message.
+I’m choosing to step out and live by faith and in doing so, I'm learning to trust and apply God’s Word.

 The post above was originally written in February 2016.
 I transferred it over from my old website because I'm amazed by how God has been working in my life and on my heart these past few years.
 I know now that He has been chasing me my whole life, but this is definitely the pivotal point when I finally started letting Him in.